readmeio/metrics-sdks/docs/aws-webhook.md

 - If a matching API credentials are found in your API Gateway data, they are sent as a JSON response to ReadMe's webhook request.
 The credentials will be surfaced on [the Authentication page](https://docs.readme.com/main/docs/reference-core-pages), as well as on any endpoint page in the API Reference so they can make authenticated API requests in a snap 🔑
 - _(Optional)_ New user who hasn't used your API before?
 No problem!
 You can automatically provision new API keys for your API Gateway, so that all ReadMe users can try your API from the API Explorer, even if they haven't signed up for anything directly in your service yet 🆕

-## Getting started

-To get started, head to [dash.readme.com](https://dash.readme.com) and navigate to your project.
-Under **Configuration** ➡️ **Personalized Docs** in your project dashboard, select the Amazon API Gateway code sample on the right.

-Here are the details you'll need to add this endpoint to your API.
+Follow the steps below to add the Personalized Docs Webhook endpoint to your API 🚀

-### Installing the required libraries in your application
+### Install the required libraries in your application

 To use these code samples, your project will need a copy of the ReadMe SDK along with the compatible AWS SDK for your programming language.
 Here are the shell commands to install libraries in each supported language: